You can skip to a specific section of this tutorial using the table of contents below:

 - More arrays (these are called

 Here are a few other pieces of array terminology that you should be aware of before proceeding:

-If you're using strict terminology, every element within an array is called an
+- If you're using strict terminology, every element within an array is called an

-The location of an item within an array is called its
+- The location of an item within an array is called its

-The number of items within an array is called the
+- The number of items within an array is called the

 As you can see, the syntax for creating an array is fairly simple.
 The items are separated by commas and all the items are wrapped in square brackets.